 Even if you have an electric charging point installed in the home, there will be times you may need to top up at a public charging station.
 To use these stations you’ll need to unlock them using their provider’s swipecard or by installing a mobile app.
 This will release the charging cable and allow you to connect it to your vehicle.

 It can typically take around 30 minutes to 12 hours to charge an electric vehicle.
 The length of time it takes depends on the amount of kilowatts (KW) your car can accept, along with the amount of KWs the charging point can provide.
 Therefore, the higher the wattage, the faster the charge.
-There are three types of EV charging:
+With charging being a restrictive factor in converting to electric, manufacturers are consciously improving electric car charging all the time.
+Currently there are three types of EV charging:

 Rapid Chargers: When attempting to use public charging ponts, you’ll find rapid chargers are not as common, this is because only a select few electric cars have the compatibility with rapid charging.
 However, they will charge in as little as 30 minutes, giving you 85% charge.